 I also learned a bit about how I work.
 About midway through, I found I wasn’t making quite the progress I liked.
 I had days where I’d make monumental amounts of progress, but then days I’d accomplish nothing, and had no motivation to work on it.
 I decided to make sure I made at least one visible (to me) improvement to the game every day.
 That could be something as complex as a new engine feature, or as simple as designing/improving a tiny section of a level.
 I kept this up until the day I submitted with very few exceptions (I didn’t do any updates during Magfest, for example.) and this helped keep me motivated.
 I strongly recommend trying this for anyone struggling in that way – seeing any amount of progress towards your goal feels good, and at least for me that was a huge motivator to keep the project alive.

-Despite the mistakes and bad parts, I’m pretty proud of how this game came out.
+Despite the mistakes and bad parts, and despite the lackluster placing in the contest, I’m pretty proud of how this game came out.
 It’s been quite a while since I’ve taken a project from start to finish in a reasonable amount of time, and not lost focus on it for something unrelated.
 Once people figure out the controls (including the teleporting bit) they’re off, and while the game provides a challenge it’s completely beatable in a single session.
 (Which is a good goal for a game on a multi-cart.)
 In my opinion it also has some of the same feel from the game that inspired it (Eversion, see the very top of this post) which is a nice plus.
 At least one play tester that was familiar with Eversion was able to call out the influence before I had made it obvious in the credits, so that seemed really positive.